 The federal government and those receiving assistance from the federal government must take reasonable steps to ensure that LEP persons have meaningful access to the programs, services, and information those entities provide.
-This will require agencies to develop creative solutions to address the needs of this ever-growing population of individuals whose primary language is not English.
+This will require agencies to think "outside the box" for creative solutions to address the needs of this ever-growing population of individuals, for whom English is not their primary language.